Lost Highway (film): Casting

 Lynch cast Bill Pullman, a friend and neighbor of his, as the film's central character.
 Actress Patricia Arquette agreed to be cast as Renee and Alice because she was interested in portraying a sexually desirable and dangerous woman, a role she had never done before.
 She had also been a fan of Lynch for a long time and felt that it would be an honor to work with him.
 Actor Balthazar Getty was chosen for the role of Pete Dayton after Lynch saw a picture of him in a magazine and said that he was "the guy for the job".
 Because the script was so open to interpretation, Getty and Arquette did not know what kind of film Lost Highway was supposed to be.
 According to Getty, "Part of David's technique is to keep his actors guessing, because it creates a certain atmosphere on set."

 Actor Robert Blake was cast as The Mystery Man because Lynch liked his previous work and was always interested in working with him.
 Although Blake did not understand the script at all, he was responsible for the look and style of his character.
-When Lynch told him to use his imagination, Blake decided to cut his hair short, part it in the middle, and apply white Kabuki make-up on his face.
+When Lynch told him to use his imagination, Blake decided to cut his hair short, part it in the middle, shave his eyebrows, and apply white Kabuki make-up on his face.
 He then put on a black outfit and approached Lynch, who loved what he had done.
-Actor Robert Loggia, who had previously expressed interest in playing the role of Frank Booth in Lynch's 1986 mystery film Blue Velvet, was cast as Mr. Eddy and Dick Laurent.
-Lynch recalled that, upon learning of Dennis Hopper's casting as Booth, Loggia launched a profanity-laden rant at him, which would eventually become Mr. Eddy's road rage scene.
+Actor Robert Loggia, who had previously expressed interest in playing the role of Frank Booth in Lynch's Blue Velvet, was cast as Mr. Eddy and Dick Laurent.
+Lynch recalled that, upon learning of Dennis Hopper's casting as Booth, Loggia launched a profanity-laden rant at him, which eventually became Mr. Eddy's road rage scene.
 Lost Highway also features the final motion picture performance of Richard Pryor.